 NOTE: The BL UE and the UE in enhanced coverage waits until the last subframe of the configured MPDCCH search space before executing the next specified action.

+NOTE: For asynchronous UL HARQ, in case of uplink spatial multiplexing, if a UL grant is received for a TB and the previous transmission of the same TB occurred at least N subframes before the reception of the UL grant (where N corresponds to the UL HARQ RTT Timer), the MAC entity should process the UL grant, transmit PUSCH as per the UL grant and restart the UL HARQ RTT Timer.

+NOTE: The MAC entity does not consider PUSCH trigger B [2] to be an indication of a new transmission.

 5.7a Discontinuous Reception (DRX) for SC-PTM

 Each G-RNTI of the MAC entity may be configured by RRC with a DRX functionality that controls the UE’s PDCCH monitoring activity for this G-RNTI as specified in [8].
 When in RRC_IDLE or RRC_CONNECTED, if DRX is configured, the MAC entity is allowed to monitor the PDCCH for this G-RNTI discontinuously using the DRX operation specified in this subclause; otherwise the MAC entity monitors the PDCCH for this G-RNTI continuously.
 For each G-RNTI of the MAC entity, RRC controls its DRX operation by configuring the timers onDurationTimerSCPTM, drx-InactivityTimerSCPTM, the SC-MTCH-SchedulingCycle and the value of the SC-MTCH-SchedulingOffset.
 The DRX operation specified in this subclause is performed independently for each G-RNTI and independently from the DRX operation specified in subcaluse 5.7.